shivamsharmatech/portfolYOU/_posts/2022-02-18-burp-suite.md

 ### 3. **Intruder**
-Intruder is a tool for automating customized attacks against web applications.
-It is used for Bruteforce attacks on passwords and other such forms, Also used for testing and attacking on web applications.
+An intruder is a tool for automating customized attacks against web applications.
+It is used for Bruteforce attacks on passwords and other such forms, Also used for testing and attacking web applications.
 This tool has four tabs:

 - Positions
 - Payload